architecture-building-systems/hive/README.md

 * **Net-zero energy building assesment**: Workflows in Ladybug and Honeybee developed by Laura Cowie to assess design options for a net-zero building refurbishment.

 * **Panelling tool**: Stefan Caranovic recently circulated a working version within the chair.
-A possible enhancement of this tool would be to include PV panel visualisation.
+A possible enhancement of this tool would be to include PV panel visualisation (Linus Walker).